billp/TermiNetwork/README.md

 ```

 ## Fixed Headers
-You can set headers to be automatically included to every TNCall by setting your headers to the static var **fixedHeaders** (useful when you have to include authorization token in headers)
+You can set headers to be automatically included to every **TNCall** by setting your headers to the static var **fixedHeaders** (useful when you have to include authorization token in headers)

 ```swift
     TNCall.fixedHeaders = ["Authorization": "[YOUR TOKEN]"]
 ```

-## Cache policy and Timeout
+## Cache Policy and Timeout Interval
-You can set a cache policy and time out interval that is suitable to your needs by using the complete initializer of TNCall
+You can set a cache policy and timeout interval that is suitable to your needs by using the convenience initializer of TNCall
 ```swift
     try?
 TNCall(route: APIFoodRouter.categories, cachePolicy: .reloadIgnoringLocalCacheData, timeoutInterval: 5).start(onSuccess: onSuccess, onFailure: onFailure)
 ```

-More info about cachePolicy you can find at Apple's documentation: https://developer.apple.com/documentation/foundation/nsurlrequest.cachepolicy
+> More info about cachePolicy you can find at Apple's documentation: https://developer.apple.com/documentation/foundation/nsurlrequest.cachepolicy

 ## Installation